-It is recommended that vegetation in the lower footprint area of the Heap Leach Facility and Confining Embankment be re-cleared of vegetation in 2013 or 2014 to promote thaw of permafrost ground prior to development of the area.
-Vegetation may allow re-establishment of permafrost and ground ice and should therefore the vegetation should be cleared to allow the ground to thaw over the warmer months.
+It is recommended that vegetation in the lower footprint area of the Heap Leach Facility and Confining Embankment be re-cleared in 2014 or 2015 to promote thaw of permafrost ground prior to development of the area.
+Vegetation may allow re-establishment of permafrost and ground ice and therefore the vegetation should be cleared to allow the ground to thaw over the warmer months.

 Further down slope of the proposed Heap Leach Facility Sediment Pond, and within the floodplain of Williams Creek, a series of silt fences have been installed and the area seeded where sediment from previous site erosion has accumulated.
-At the time of the inspection, it was observed that the silt fencing surrounding these areas is working effectively and there is no evidence of recent sediment movement.
+At the time of the inspection, it was observed that the silt fencing surrounding these areas is working effectively - the fences are overgrown, with no evidence of recent sediment movement.
 Grass seed was used in 2009 to promote the re-establishment of vegetation and further stabilize the sediment.
 The approach was noted to be generally effective in 2011 and 2012, but with limited re-growth attributed to periodic pooling of water.
 The area was re-vegetated with woody plants (willow cuttings), and plants appear to be tolerating saturated soil conditions.
-Conditions in 2013 were similar to 2012, with limited growth of the willow cuttings.
-No movement of sediment beyond the existing silt fences was observed, nor does it appear that sediment has entered Williams Creek.
+Conditions in 2014 were similar to 2013, with limited growth of the willow cuttings.
+However, no movement of sediment beyond the existing silt fences was observed, nor does it appear that sediment has entered Williams Creek.
 These erosion control measures are of a temporary nature that should be inspected annually and ongoing minor maintenance activities should be anticipated.

-The area where the open pit is to be developed was inspected.
+The proposed open pit area was inspected.
 The excavation slopes of the trenches developed as part of the effort to obtain bulk samples during exploration activities were observed to be in reasonable condition and there was no observed slumping or failures of these slopes.
 The leached ore pile from the off-site test pad adjacent the trench was observed to be stable and there was no erosion or slope movement of the material.
 Several of the closed drill pads were inspected and there did not appear to be any erosion noted from these areas that require attention.

-The area of the proposed Waste Rock Storage Area and the present access road crossing at North Williams Creek was inspected.
+The area of the proposed Waste Rock Storage Area was inspected.
 The Waste Rock Storage Area is still tree covered and the drill pads and access roads in the area are re-vegetating by volunteer species.
 The small sediment catch basins at the drill pads still have capacity to manage more sediment, if required.

+The present access road crossing at North Williams Creek was also inspected.
 Local erosion on the main access road to the north of the Waste Rock Storage Area continues.
 The shoulders of the road at the culvert on North Williams Creek have eroded, reducing the road crest width at the culvert location.
-The road is washed out approximately 30 m past the culvert.
-A ponded area adjacent the road is anticipated to have temporarily flowed over and eroded the road fill due to reduced flow in the culvert near this location.
-The inlet of the culvert was observed to be bent.
+The road is washed out approximately 30 m past the culvert, and recent flow has further developed the wash-out.
+A ponded area adjacent to the road is anticipated to have temporarily flowed over and eroded the road fill due to reduced flow in the culvert near this location.
+The inlet and outlet of the culvert were observed to be bent.
 It is recommended that the culvert mouth be reshaped or opened to allow flow at capacity.
 The eroded area on the road should be filled with gravel to level the grade and re-establish the road.